aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster allows a supernatural pact to be sealed between two targets (supplicant and patron).
 The caster may be one of the targets.
 "Pact" may work in the following manner:

 1. Replicate the effect of ["Promise"](#promise), with a year long duration.
 Furthermore, the patron knows if the promise has been broken.
-2. Chose a one of the patrons attributes: a stat, save, resource pool, ability, skill, or proficiency.
+2. Chose one of the patrons attributes: a stat, save, resource pool, ability, skill, or proficiency.
 A number of times a day equal to the supplicant's [Base], the supplicant may use that attribute (in place of their own as appropriate). *In return* the patron must demand that the supplicant make a promise (as in ["Promise"](#promise)) or alternatively the patron may issue a single command to the supplicant on any day that the patron's power is borrowed.

 **Special**: